Le Journal

 Should I spend as much on a promise ring as an engagement ring?

-No. A promise ring in the $40–$120 range in quality sterling silver or 18K gold plated sterling is appropriate and meaningful.
+No, a promise ring should cost noticeably less than an engagement ring since it symbolizes commitment rather than a formal proposal.
+A promise ring in the $40–$120 range in quality sterling silver or 18K gold plated sterling is appropriate and meaningful.
 Spending engagement-ring money on a promise ring sends a confusing signal about what commitment level this represents.
 Save the significant investment for the engagement ring.

 Final Thoughts